 Under Radian's Performance Plan, in the event of a change of control (as defined in Radian's Equity Plan) occurring prior to the end of any award term, but after one-third of the award term has been completed, the performance goals applicable to such award will be deemed to be satisfied as of the date of such change in control at 100% of the target level, and the named executive officers will be entitled to the corresponding payment under such performance share award as of such date.
-As a result, if the merger with MGIC is completed when anticipated, both the first and second performance share awards will be paid out to each named executive at the executive's target level.
-See "Merger Proposal to be Considered at the Annual Meetings of MGIC and Radian - Treatment of Radian Options and Other Stock-Based Awards" above.
+As a result, if the merger with MGIC is completed during the fourth quarter of 2007 as anticipated, both the first and second performance share awards will be paid out to each named executive at the executive's target level.
+See "MERGER PROPOSAL TO BE CONSIDERED AT THE ANNUAL MEETINGS OF MGIC AND RADIAN - Treatment of Radian Options and Other Stock-Based Awards" above.

-2. Stock Options
+2. Stock Ontions